-Flues With a Flue Draft Stabiliser 2.5kW-5kW Output
+Flues With a Flue Draft Stabiliser

-When installing with a flue draft stabiliser into houses built before 2008, at least 1500mm2 additional means of permanent ventilation direct to outside is required.
-Houses built after this date will require additional means of permanent ventilation direct to outside of at least 6800 mm2.
+When installing with a flue draft stabiliser into houses built before 2008, at least 1500mm additional means of permanent ventilation direct to outside is required.
+Houses built after this date will require additional means of permanent ventilation direct to outside of at least 4250 mm.
+Gallery Vents can be used for this.